RarelyCharlie/rarelycharlie.github.io/_draft/diary.md

 - All replies are welcome.
 - Please don't reply unless I tag you
 - Please don't post here.

+You can also mention a particular person in the title and use the thread for a discussion with just that one person.

 If people post in your diary but you don't want them to, message a forum mentor to have their posts deleted.